-The directors are expected, subject to scheduling conflicts, to attend in person, to the extent feasible, all meetings of the Board and Committees on which they sit (other than conference call meetings).
+The directors are expected, subject to scheduling conflicts, to attend in person, to the extent feasible, all meetings of the Board and Committees on which they sit (other than conference call meetings, which may be attended via the internet or over the phone).
 Annual Board and Committee meeting schedules are provided to directors in advance and are updated on an ongoing basis.
 Directors are asked to notify the Corporation if they are unable to attend, and attendance at meetings is duly recorded.
 The attendance of directors at Board and Committee meetings for the last fiscal year is provided below under the heading "Board and Committee Meetings Held and Attendance".